onielriley2930-max/post-install-configuration/README.md

 <p>
 🛡️ 1.
 Security Hardening

-After everything is working, your first concern should be locking down your installation.
+After everything is working, your first concern should be locking down your installation. osTicket is built like a real-world support organization.
+Each part — Departments, Teams, Agents, and Users — plays a specific role in how tickets are routed, managed, and resolved.
 In osTicket we would assigned roles.
 A role defines what an agent (staff member) is allowed to do within the system.
 Think of a role as a set of permissions assigned to agents that determines what actions they can perform — such as viewing, replying, assigning, or deleting tickets.

 Roles are different from Departments or Teams: